rutaitp/stupid_shit_hackathon_clock/README.md

 #  how long is a second?

+Have you ever been so engaged with what you are doing that you lose track of time?
+We have created, “how long is a second,” a suite of cross-platform tools, a mobile app, Twitter bot and Chrome extension that alert you to every second passing.

 Stupid projects done for [Stupid Shit No One Needs Hackathon](http://www.stupidhackathon.com/)

 ###1 Time Passing App